 A circular was issued on March 03, 2021 clarifying the residential status for the previous year 2020 – 21.
 As per the circular, the residential status is determined as below.

 - If a person is a Citizen of India or a Person of Indian Origin, he/she may become a resident in India in the below-mentioned situation:

 - If a person has stayed in India for a period of more than 182 days from April 2020 to March 2021.

 - If a person is not a Citizen of India or a Person of Indian Origin, he/she may become a resident in India in the below-mentioned situations:

 - If the person stays in India for a period of more than 182 days during the previous year; OR

 - If the person stays for more than 60 days or more during the previous year 2020 – 21 and stays for a period of 365 days or more during the preceding 4 previous years.

-In order to ensure that cases of “Double Non residency” (Where a person is not a resident in any country) does not arise, the government has not given any general relaxations for persons who are stranded in India during the COVID Lockdown.
+In order to ensure that cases of “Double Non-residency” (Where a person is not a resident in any country) do not arise, the government has not given any general relaxations for persons who are stranded in India during the COVID Lockdown.